ChristopherAndrewTopalian/CATopalian_Science_Electromagnetism/src/electromagnetism_inside_vs_outside_of_the_wire_loop/electromagnetism_inside_vs_outside_of_the_wire_loop.md

 - 1 × insulated copper wire formed into a loop
 - 22 × cylindrical neodymium magnets suspended from a string, free to rotate
 - Supporting frame to hold the suspended magnets
-- Insulated holders/clips for battery connection (for safety)

 ---